 Is it a big commitment?

 Compared to a cathedral choir, it’s really not a big commitment!
-Our routine is much more manageable, but after a trial period we do expect our members to be committed to attending practice every week unless it’s absolutely unavoidable.
+After a trial period though, we do expect our members to attend practice every week if possible.

 Our normal routine is:

-We don’t sing in the school holidays after Christmas and Easter, or at all in the summer holidays.
-There are no Wednesday practices during holidays or half-terms.
+Occasionally there are optional extra services, and events like weddings (for which choristers are paid!)
+We don’t sing in the school holidays after Christmas and Easter, or at all in the summer holidays, and there are no Wednesday practices for juniors during half-terms (though there usually is a Half-time Singing Day !).